shuklabhay/velocity-draft/README.md

 ## Setup

-Create `firebaseConfig.js` in frontend/src folder with the necessary information. \
+Create `firestore.js` in frontend/src folder with the necessary information. \
-Create `serviceAccountKey.json` in the backend folder with necessary information.

 ## Available Scripts